The different units in the Vice-President, Research & Innovation portfolio provide support throughout the research lifecycle.

 entrepreneurship @ UBC

-UBC students, faculty and alumni put their research and innovation ideas in motion at home and around the globe with the help of entrepreneurship@UBC
+UBC students, faculty and recent graduates commercialize their ideas with the help of entrepreneurship@UBC venture-building programs.

 Indigenous Research Support Initiative

 The Indigenous Research Support Initiative provides research support and services to Indigenous communities and university researchers collaborating on projects and ensures that these projects are based on community-led interests, reciprocal relationships and principles of mutual accountability.